chiedo/django-starter/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

 Each app will have it's own gulpfile.
 If you are developing on an app, be sure to be running 'gulp watch' on your local machine at that apps root.
+You are also welcome to combine everything into one gulpfile and place it at the root of your project.
+That is your call though.

 Testing
 =====================